Skip to main content

 2023

 New York Botanical Garden reported $87.2M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-New York Botanical Garden directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, New York Botanical Garden runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Five-year revenue is essentially flat — New York Botanical Garden's funding base appears stable but not growing.
 For mature organizations this is often the steady state; for younger ones it can signal a funding plateau worth diagnosing.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $2.4M against $87.2M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 New York Botanical Garden works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 $87.2M